yukoba/nd4j/getstarted.md

 Type "cl" into your CMD.
 You may get a message informing you that certain .dll files are missing.
 Make sure that your VS/IDE folder is in the path (see above).
 If your CMD returns usage info for "cl", then it's in the right place.

+(*In addition, the include path for [Java CPP](https://github.com/bytedeco/javacpp) doesn't always work on Windows.
+One workaround is to take the the header files from the include directory of Visual Studio, and put them in the include directory of the Java Run-Time Environment (JRE), where Java is installed.
+This will affect files such as standardio.h.*)

 ###Linux

 With Linux, Ubuntu and Centos users will need to follow two separate sets of instructions: